See below for some recent updates from each of Nova Scotia’s Regional Enterprise Networks.

 Going forward, our focus will be on increasing community impact: exponentially increasing awareness levels of TCPEP within the community, greater engagement with existing businesses, encouraging and facilitating export, world-class marketing to attract people to our growing and exuberant communities, advocacy for local development, and driving for greater collaboration across our stakeholder group and like-minded organizations.
 In this effort, we will draw heavily from the great learning and innovations that we have seen in other regions.

 |Regional Workforce Development Strategy|

-The Valley REN is working with partners on the creation of a Regional Workforce Development Strategy that is a forward-thinking, multi-year plan which will assess current labour needs in the region and build an understanding of future needs.
+The Valley REN has been working on the creation of a Regional Workforce Development Strategy.
+The strategy is a forward-thinking, multi-year plan which will assess current labour needs in the region and build an understanding of future needs.

-A critical component of this strategy is surveying, which seeks input from local stakeholders, employers, job seekers, high school and post-secondary students regarding workforce opportunities and challenges across the Annapolis Valley region.
+Throughout the Spring, input was gathered from local stakeholders, employers, job seekers, high school and post-secondary students regarding workforce opportunities and challenges across the Annapolis Valley region.

 As COVID-19 continues to be at the forefront of concern in our province, we have compiled some helpful resources to help keep you informed about the latest restrictions, public health measures and government funding and grants available to help businesses across our province.